DimitarGrozev5/trainer-frontend/README.md

 ### Training Programs

 The training programs are a special _data type_ - `TrainingProgram`.
 Every program has to have a specific set of properties and methods, in order to be able to be called from other parts of the program.

+- `id`, `active` - properties needed for the Redux store
+- `name`, `shortDesc`, `longDesc` - properties that describe the training program
+- `InitComponent` - component used to gather data for initializing the training program